 Hello, my name is Natalia Caron.
-I am from Lowell, Massachusetts and I am currently a sophomore here at Salem State University.
-I am majoring in early childhood education with a double major in geography.
-As a freshman, being apart of STEP was probably the best decision I made.
+I am from Lowell, Massachusetts and I am currently a senior here at Salem State University.
+I am majoring in early childhood education in the 4+1 program, with a double major in geography.
+As a freshman, being a part of STEP was probably the best decision I made.
 This program has helped me to succeed in all aspects of my life, not just academics.
-My STEP coach helped me to get involved on campus and it even resulted in me becoming the treasurer of the education club!
+My STEP coach helped me to get involved on campus and it even resulted in me becoming the president of the education club!
 I am so excited to be working with everyone this year and being able to lend a helping hand when needed.
 I hope to be able to make everyone’s first year here at Salem State the best it can be!

 Hello there!
 My name is Will Reagan.
 I am a Junior from Rockland Massachusetts on the south shore.
 I will study business in Paris for the fall semester and return to campus in the spring.
 I joined STEP in my first year as a mentee and it was such a helpful resource for me.
 Especially with everything going on (The thing that shall not be named).
 I now hope to improve my skills as a mentor to better help incoming freshmen as they transition to college.

 Hello all!
 My name is Damaris Lopez and I am a junior in Nursing with a minor in biology and sociology.
 I go by she/her pronouns.
 Some my interests include video games, reading, and writing poetry.
 My favorite video game at the moment is Minecraft.
 I am also an ambitious person that believes in hard work, but I do like to relax when I can.
 I hope you have a great year!